Doctor

 • Doctor of Medicine, Faculty of Medicine Siriraj Hospital, Mahidol University

-• Certificate in General Surgery, Prapokklao Hospital
+• Diploma Thai Board of General Surgery, Prapokklao Hospital

 Doctor's interview